-By substituting the beef, usually used in Lasagne, with minced Chicken, the resulting baked Lasagne becomes a lighter dish.
-Not lighter in calories, with the delicious four cheese sauce – but not as heavy on the stomach and a delicious change from the norm!
-The four cheese sauce was simply me raiding the fridge for leftover Christmas cheese!!!
+By substituting beef with minced chicken, the resulting baked lasagne becomes a lighter dish.
+Not lighter in calories, with the delicious four cheese sauce.
+Rather, not as heavy on the stomach.
+And the four cheese sauce was the result of me raiding the fridge for leftover Christmas cheese.

-I realise that minced Chicken is not available everywhere, minced Turkey is a great substitute.
-Otherwise processing skinless chicken breasts, thighs or a combination in a food processor would be another way to make your own chicken mince.
-Alternatively, chopping up chicken with a sharp knife would work and give the lasagne added texture.
+Since minced chicken may not be available everywhere, minced turkey is a great substitute.
+Alternatively, processing skinless chicken breasts, thighs or a combination in a food processor would be another way to make your own chicken mince.
+Another option, finely chopped chicken using a sharp knife would work and give the lasagne added texture.

 3 x 400g Chopped Tinned Tomatoes

 2tbsp Tomato Puree